Condor Ferries: Purchase and introduction of Condor Liberation

-Sale and purchase
+Sale to Columbia Threadneedle Investments and Brittany Ferries

-In June 2019, the UK-based financial website This is Money, reported that Macquarie Group was looking to wind down Condor's then owner, the Macquarie European Infrastructure Fund 2.
-Rumors had surfaced for a few years beforehand when Deputy Peter Ferbrache, formerly the President of Guernsey's Committee for Economic Development, said in a Scrutiny hearing that the company was on the market.
+In June 2019, the UK-based financial website This is Money reported that Macquarie Group was looking to wind down Condor's then-owner, the Macquarie European Infrastructure Fund 2.
+Rumours had surfaced for a few years beforehand when Deputy Peter Febrache, formerly the President of Guernsey's Committee for Economic Development, said in a Scrutiny hearing that the company was on the market.

-It was announced on 14 November 2019 that the European Sustainable Infrastructure Fund managed by Columbia Threadneedle Investments had purchased Condor, forming a consortium with Brittany Ferries, who also bought a minority stake in the company.
+It was announced on 14 November 2019 that the European Sustainable Infrastructure Fund managed by Columbia Threadneedle Investments had purchased Condor, forming a consortium with Brittany Ferries, which also bought a minority stake in the company.